 I feel very flattered when people tell me I look confident and natural when I’m doing any sort of public speaking, because often times I feel the exact opposite.
 However, I learned a few tricks when I was younger and they’ve certainly helped me out in many a situation, so hopefully they’ll help you, too.

 Confidence is key to getting ahead in life and making the most of what you want out of life.
 Without confidence we lack motivation to move.
-Confidence is also an energy we put out, and I 100% believe that what we put out we get.
+Confidence is also an energy we put out, and I 100% believe that what we put out we get in return.
 So, good vibes only here.

 As an inherently shy person, I had to learn how to fake some of my confidence at an early age.
 In fact, one of the reasons I asked my parents if I could take singing lessons, was because I was tired of being shy.
 Even at ten or eleven years old, I knew that my shyness was holding me back from many things I dreamed of and wanted to do.
 So here is how you fake it 'til you make it confidence.